ElementsProject/elementsproject.github.io/elements-code-tutorial/reissuing-assets.md

 e1-cli listissuances $ASSET
 ~~~~

-For the above command it is worth noting that only the hex value can be passed in and not the label.
+For the above command you may also pass the asset label in instead of the hex value.
+As has been noted before, be aware that labels are stored locally and are not network-wide.

 Along with the original issuance you should see a new entry with the following property:

 <div class="console-output">"isreissuance": true,
 </div>

 This property allows us to differentiate between initial issuances and reissuances.
-Note that the transaction ID where amounts of the asset were created is also included in the returned data.
+Note that the Transaction ID where amounts of the asset were created is also included in the returned data.

 Let's look at the details of the transaction where we reissued our asset: